You must meet the following requirements to qualify for financial aid.

-- Student must maintain Satisfactory Academic Progress.
+- Maintain Satisfactory Academic Progress.

 - Individuals admitted as Transient or Concurrent Students (those who will receive a degree from another

 - Individuals admitted under "Early Admission" status will not be eligible for financial aid until documentation

 - Individuals admitted as Transfer Students (those who have attended another institution) may have financial aid

 to all post-secondary schools previously attended, whether or not financial aid was received.

 - Individuals admitted under "Individual Approval" status must have an assessment of their basic skills in

 test.
-Students will be required to enroll in courses as recommended by this assessment in order to receive financial aid.
+Students will be required to enroll in courses as this assessment is recommended to receive financial aid.

 Satisfactory Academic Progress

 Federal regulations mandate minimum standards of Satisfactory Academic Progress (SAP) for students receiving

-Students are required to maintain a calculated Cumulative GPA of at least 2.0 (equivalent to "C" grade), which
+Students are required to maintain a calculated cumulative GPA of at least 2.0 (equivalent to a "C" grade), which

 Length of Eligibility